microsoft/Microsoft365DSC/docs/docs/concepts/consent-flow.md

 Register-PnPManagementShellAccess
 ```

+For more information, check out the [SharePoint PnP PowerShell Permissions](../../user-guide/get-started/authentication-and-permissions/#sharepoint-pnp-powershell-permissions) section on the **Authentication and Permissions** page.

 ## Microsoft Graph

 For the Microsoft Graph PowerShell module you need to specify scopes to make sure you can export the different modules.

 We made this a lot easier for you with the `Get-M365DSCCompiledPermissionList` cmdlet.
-You can enter the module you want to export and it will return the correct scope.
+You can enter the resource you want to export and it will return the correct scope.

 For instance, when you want to export the `AADTenantDetails` module, you can use the following example to get the correct scope(s).